 This may seem like a double take for regular readers.
 Apple pies again so soon.
 Both Nickie and Carly asked about the recipe, so no time like the present.
-Oh and my eldest daughter says “Thank you” to them as it meant I made another batch of pies so soon after the first.
+Oh and my eldest daughter says “Thank you” to them as it meant I made another batch of pies so soon after the first, which means I need to make pastry from scratch again.

 I have two recipes that I use to make shortcrust pastry.
 One is richer and melts in your mouth, but takes more time and care to prepare.
 The other is my quick pastry, which I use the most.
 Seeing as time is of the essence when it comes to preparing packed lunches.
 The quick pastry is also more robust when travelling in the lunch bags.